tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 This will have Next use your custom server code instead if its default development server.
 Take a look at the [Next.js custom server docs](https://nextjs.org/docs#custom-server-and-routing) and [Tina's Next.js docs](/docs/nextjs/adding-backends) for more information.

-> In the [example repo](https://github.com/kendallstrautman/brevifolia-nextjs), the pages and site components live in a `src` directory.
-If, in your project, these files live in the root, the code to retrieve the Next.js application would look something like this: `const app = next({ dev })`

 ### Connecting Back & Front 🖇

 Now we need to link this Git backend with the instance of the `cms` within our starter blog.
 Head over to your `_app.js` file and register an instance of `GitClient` with the `cms` as seen in the code below.